HoneyBadger4334/342-quiz-2/README.md

 Does this entire code repo have memory leak?
 If yes, fix it.
 Add the code you would use to fix it.
 ```
+Code ran in 0 ms so I doubt there are any memory leaks

 ```